 There are several business financial attributes required for EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization) to work well as a basis for the multiple of earnings method (the method used with the Market Comparable Valuation Approach); see Fair Market Value for a better understanding of the three primary business valuation approaches.

-A loosely used generic term referring to the accounting value of a business or operation.
+Book value is a loosely used generic term referring to the accounting value of a business or operation.
 It is generally referred to as the net balance sheet value on a given date.
 This means assets less liabilities and less intangibles.
 Other variations of book value include carrying value, basis, and tangible book value.